-This paper proposes a new approach to evaluate the macroeconomic effects of the Hartz IV reform in Germany, which reduced the generosity of long-term unemployment benefits.
-We use a model with different unemployment durations, where the reform initiates both a partial effect and an equilibrium effect.
+This paper proposes a new approach to evaluate the macroeconomic effects of the unemployment benefits reform in Germany ("Hartz IV").
+In a model with different unemployment durations, the reform initiates both a partial effect and an equilibrium effect.
 The relative importance of these two effects and the size of the partial effect are estimated based on the IAB Job Vacancy Survey.
-Our novel methodology provides a solution for the existing disagreement in the macroeconomic literature on the unemployment effects of Hartz IV.
-We find that Hartz IV was a major driver for the decline of Germany's unemployment and that partial and equilibrium effect where of equal importance.
-We thereby contribute to the literature on partial and equilibrium effects of unemployment benefit changes.
-In addition, we are the first to provide direct empirical evidence on labour selection, which can be interpreted as one dimension of recruiting intensity.
+Our novel methodology provides a solution for the existing disagreement on the unemployment effects of Hartz IV.
+We find that Hartz IV was a major driver for the decline of Germany's steady state unemployment and that partial and equilibrium effect were nearly of equal importance.
+In addition, we are the first to provide direct empirical evidence on labor selection, one potential dimension of recruiting intensity.

-JEL Classification: E24, E00, E60
+JEL classification: E24, E00, E60

-Keywords: unemployment benefits reform, search and matching,
+Keywords: Unemployment benefits reform, search and matching, Hartz reforms

-Hartz reforms